-2.3.1 Length of relationship lending and Access to credit by small enterprises.
+2.3.1 Length of relationship and Access to credit by small enterprises.

-Civelek (2023) investigated the positive association between the length of the relationship, the closeness of communication, the house bank status, and access to bank credit.
+Civelek (2023) investigated the positive association between the length of the relationship, the closeness of communication, the house bank status, and Access to bank credit.
 The author collected data using an online questionnaire from 479 SMES in Turkey.
 Stratified random sampling and purposive sampling were used to select the participants.
 Binary Logistic Regression was used to analyse data.
 The results revealed the positive relationships between the variables of relationship lending such as length of relationship, closeness of communication and house bank status.
-The study is limited in context because it was purely conducted in developed country and the results may not replicate the same in the local context.
+The study is limited in context because it was conducted in developed countries and the results may replicate differently in the local context.

-Hussain et al. (2021) examined the impact of the bank-borrower relationship on collateral requirements and risk premium when providing loans.
-The study used an exhaustive dataset of business loans from the period starting April 2006 to December 2013.
-The study found that a longer relationship lowers risk premiums but raises collateral requirements.
-However, further investigation shown that more collateral is required by the lender when the relationship is longer, the number of loans is higher, and when the borrower uses more kinds of financing products.
-They further found that impact of the relationship on interest rate and collateral differs substantially with the types of lenders and borrower as well as across different relationship dimensions.
-The results of this study are limited to particular type of borrowers or financial institutions but this paper used primary data obtained from the respondents directly which reflected their feelings about the subject matter being investigated.
+Hussain et al. (2021) examined the impact of the bank-borrower relationship on collateral requirements and risk premiums when providing loans.
+The study used an exhaustive dataset of business loans from April 2006 to December 2013.
+The study found that a more extended relationship lowers risk premiums but raises collateral requirements.
+However, further investigation has shown that more collateral is required by the lender when the relationship is longer, the number of loans is higher, and when the borrower uses more kinds of financing products.
+They further found that the impact of the relationship on interest rate and collateral differs substantially with the types of lenders and borrowers as well as across different relationship dimensions.
+The results of this study are limited to particular types of borrowers or financial institutions.
+Still, this paper used primary data obtained from the respondents directly which reflected their feelings about the subject matter being investigated.

-Fanta (2016) conducted a study on the complementarity between relationship lending and collateral in SME Access to bank credit in Ethiopia.
+Fanta (2016) studied the complementarity between relationship lending and collateral in Ethiopia's SME Access to bank credit.
 The study was based on a survey design of 102 manufacturing SMEs drawn from a population of 375 small enterprises in the manufacturing sector.
 A stratified sampling technique was used and SMEs were selected randomly.
 Binary logistic regression was used in analysing data.
-The findings show that relationships do not substitute collateral rather complement it.
-A close tie with financial institutions is also believed to lessen collateral requirement and increase small enterprises access to credit.
+The findings show that relationships do not substitute collateral but rather complement it.
+A close tie with financial institutions is also believed to lessen collateral requirements and increase small enterprises' Access to credit.
 The sample of this paper is limited to small enterprises (SEs) in the manufacturing sector only, ignoring small enterprises in other sectors.
-This study covered all the sectors to determine whether the study bring different results.
+This study covered all the sectors to determine whether the study brought different results.

 Beck et al. (2018) examined whether banks' use of relationship lending techniques influences the cyclicality of credit.
-The authors conducted in-person interviews with bank CEOs to categorize 397 banks across 21 countries as relationship or transaction lenders.
+The authors conducted in-person interviews with bank CEOs to categorise 397 banks across 21 countries as relationship or transactional lenders.
 Using the geographic coordinates of 14,100 businesses and bank branches, the findings demonstrate that while relationship lending does not cause credit constraints during a credit boom, it does so during a downturn.
-The authors found that Relationship lending plays a more advantageous role for small, opaque businesses and regions that are experiencing a more severe economic downturn.
-Relationship lending does not constitute ever granting of loans and also lessens the effect of a downturn on firm growth.
+The authors found that Relationship lending is more advantageous for small, opaque businesses and regions experiencing a more severe economic downturn.
+Relationship lending does not constitute ever granting loans and lessens the effect of a downturn on firm growth.

-Godfroid (2019) focused on factors linked to the relationship between clients and their loan officer in order to analyse client dropout. using 10 years of data from one microfinance institution with 47,080 observations the results revealed that Relationship lending in microfinance decreases the probability of clients dropping out, showing the importance of close contacts between loan officers and their clients.
+Godfroid (2019) focused on factors linked to the relationship between clients and their loan officers in order to analyse client dropout.
+Using 10 years of data from one microfinance institution with 47,080 observations, the results revealed that Relationship lending in microfinance decreases the probability of clients dropping out, showing the importance of close contacts between loan officers and their clients.
 The study focused only on microfinance institutions but this study investigated extra financial institutions.